DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

 - Cloud-based AP architecture is between autonomous AP and split-MAC architecture
     - Autonomous APs that are centrally managed in the cloud
 - CISCO MERAKI is a popular cloud-based Wi-Fi solution
-- The MERAKI dashboard can be used to configure APs, monitor the network, generate performance reports, etc.
+- The Meraki dashboard can be used to configure APs, monitor the network, generate performance reports, etc.
-    - MERAKI also tells each AP which channel to use, what transmit power, etc.
+    - Meraki also tells each AP which channel to use, what transmit power, etc.
 - However, data traffic is not sent to the cloud.
 It is sent directly to the wired network like when using autonomous APs
     - Only management / control traffic is sent to the cloud